kardinal-eros/sabotagmaps/example.md

 ***Mapping grid definition***

-The mapping scheme for the recording of the (vascular plant) flora of Central Europe (“Kartierung der Flora Mitteleuropas”) conists of a recangular grid defined in the space of geographic corrdinates and supplemented with a unique id field (Niklfeld 1971).
+The mapping scheme for the recording of the (vascular plant) flora of Central Europe (“Kartierung der Flora Mitteleuropas”) conists of a recangular grid defined in the space of geographic coordinates and supplemented with a unique id field (Niklfeld 1971).

 The basic unit is the so called *Grundfeld* or grid unit.
 In the package's naming conventions this is called: `GRID`.
 It measures 10 × 6 degrees in geographic coordinates.
 The grid unit is further subdivided into four *Quadranten* or grid cells (`GRIDCELL`) in the shape of 5 × 3 degrees.
 According to this, there is a hierarchy of two resolutions.
 Note, grid units can be developed further into sixteenth part.
-The  grdi cell resolution (*Quadranten*) has become traditional among botanists and policy makers and is well known.
+The grid cell resolution (*Quadranten*) has become traditional among botanists and policy makers and is well known.
 See Niklfeld (1971) for an early reference.

 You might for sure know the name of your home grid cell (*Quadrant*), do you?
 Mine is `8244-1`!